 Why love your clothes?

-Every year an estimated £140 million worth (around 350,000 tonnes) of used clothing goes to landfill in the UK.
+Every year an estimated 336,000 tonnes of used clothing gets thrown in the bin in the UK.
 There is absolutely no need for any clothing or textiles to make its way into a bin and this is both a significant environmental loss and a missed business opportunity.

 Love Your Clothes was launched in 2014 to address this issue and help inspire and influence consumers to make small conscious changes to reduce the impact of clothes on the environment.